La corónica is pleased to announce

 – Recognition at the annual IMANA banquet at Kalamazoo

--An invitation to expand the winning paper and submit it for consideration for publication in La corónica (http://www.lacoronica.org)
+-An invitation to expand the winning paper and submit it for consideration for publication in La corónica (http://www.lacoronica.org), a refereed journal published every spring and fall by the MLA Forum for Medieval Iberian Literatures, Languages, and Cultures and devoted to Hispanomedievalism in its broadest sense.

 -All early career scholars (who have received their PhDs in the last 4 years)